PlanetaryRobotics/IrisRoverPackage/Apps/FlightSoftware/PrimaryFlightController/FlightMCU/README.md

     - Don't worry, all important build/flash settings are held in this project.
 Any workspace settings are developer specific.
 The build pipeline uses its own disposable workspace for each build process anyway.
 - Go to `Import Project`, and choose the `FlightMCU` directory (this one).

+## **Change `settings.env` if Desired.**
+The `settings.env` file contains environment settings that tell the makefile what to program/flash and how.
+Change these settings as desired.

+You should probably look at this to familiarize yourself with what's in there.

 ## **Build Fprime**
 `make build-fprime`